 While we frequently utilise synthetic grass as a functional surface in many roof terrace schemes and outdoor play areas, here in Highbury, this material forms a pure, decorative interlayer.
 Without conventional planting borders, amid a minimalist flora palette, the artificial grass provides vivid verdancy, fusing tree canopies with the garden's floor.
 Viewed from an aerial perspective throughout the entire residence, this green band shaped as a tapering trapezium supports a readily maintenance-free garden as an all-year-round grassy illusion.

 10 north london

 neck of the woods

 North London is our home, where we enjoy the sprawling topography of a Hampstead rooftop landscape, Highgate's expansive panoramas and the hustle and bustle of Islington, Highbury and Camden Town.
 Following the culmination of this project, we continued to reinvent the neighbouring family garden, creating a play area for the kids.
 For our Italian clients, London is home most of the year, except during summer, when the Tuscan hills provide a perennial port of call!
-This garden, however small, remains a constant and soothing sanctuary for 10 months of the year, when North London presents the backdrop for an engaging, dynamic outdoor space.
+This small town garden, however petite, remains a constant and soothing sanctuary for ten months of the year, when North London presents the backdrop for a dynamic and highly bespoke outdoor space.